Recent Posts

 Category Archives: Retro

-In September 1986, I found myself in year 10 at a regional high school in New South Wales, eagerly anticipating my work experience at a local computer shop called RAMROD.
-The store manager, Greg, was an absolutely awesome guy who … Continue reading
+September 1986.
+I was a Year 10 student at a regional high school in New South Wales, and I was about to get my first taste of the computer industry.
+My work experience placement was at a local computer shop called RAMROD — … Continue reading

-Posted in Atari ST, ATARI ST, Programming, Retro, STOS
+Posted in ATARI ST, Atari ST, Programming, Retro, STOS

 Posted in 8 Bit Computer, BASIC, Commodore, Programming, Retro